KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: MW _bod_ [f] "dwelling, place"
 BRET: OBret. _Bot_- (in place-names), MoBret. _bod_ [f]
 CO: Co. _bod, bos_
-ETYM: There is a possible connection to Lith. _bùtas_ "home, house", OLith. _butà_, Oic. _búð_ "house, residence".
+ETYM: There is a possible connection to Lith. _bùtas_ "home, house", OLith. _butà_, OIc. _búð_ "house, residence".
 One could reconstruct PIE \*bʰuh₂tó- (from the root \*bʰewh₂- "be", cf. PCelt. \*bu-yo-) and derive the Celtic form by Dybo's law (note that the the Lithuanian words have mobile accentuation, implying a PIE oxytone).
 However, Baltic also has short \*u, so a reconstruction \*bʰh₂uto- has also been proposed to account for it, but to me this seems _ad hoc_.
 In light of these difficulties it may be assumed that PCelt. \*butā was borrowed from some unknown language, IE or non-IE (words for huts and houses are often _Wanderwörter_).
 REF: [EDPC]

 ### <a id="buyo">\*bu-yo- "be, become" (v)</a>